aument-lang/aument/docs/architecture.md

 ### Function calls

+**Invariant:**

+ * Native function calls "own" the reference to the arguments passed to them, unless the function wants to return them directly, the arguments **must** be dereferenced before returning.
+ * If a native function wants to return a value in the arguments passed into it, it must first **increase** its reference count and return it.

 ### Constants

 For primitive values (strings) which can't be expressed by a simple operation, the VM supports constants.
 They are stored in a *constant cache* in the thread-local storage, and they can be loaded through the `OP_LOAD_CONST` instruction.